Powerball jackpot climbs to 8th-largest ever after no one wins prize

 - $687.8 million: Oct.
 27, 2018 (Iowa, New York)

-Should anyone win the jackpot on Saturday they’ll have to choose between the annuitized payout of gradually increasing payments over 29 years, or the $345.7 million lump sum.
+Should anyone win the jackpot on Saturday, they will have to choose between the annuitized payout of gradually increasing payments over 29 years or the $345.7 million lump sum.

 Powerball tickets are $2 each and sold in 45 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands.
 Drawings are held every Monday, Wednesday, and Saturday at 10:59 p.m.
 ET.
 You have a 1 in 292.2 million chance of winning the Powerball jackpot and a 1 in 24.9 chance of winning any Powerball prize.